Encouraging Disentangled and Convex Representation with Controllable Interpolation Regularization: Qualitative Experiments

 \section{Qualitative Experiments}

-We qualitatively evaluated our CIR as a general module and merged it into three baseline models on attribute controllable image synthesis tasks, demonstrating the disentangled representation learning ability and the convexity in latent space.
-Sec.~\ref{exp:4.1} for ELEGANT \cite{xiao2018elegant}, Sec.~\ref{exp:4.2} for I2I-Dis \cite{lee2018diverse} and Sec.~\ref{exp:4.3} for GZS-Net \cite{ge2020zero}.
+We qualitatively evaluated our CIR as a general module and merged it into three baseline models on three different tasks: multiple face attributes transfer with ELEGANT \cite{xiao2018elegant} (Sec.~\ref{exp:4.1}), cross modality image translation with I2I-Dis \cite{lee2018diverse} (Sec.~\ref{exp:4.2}) and zero-shot synthesis with GZS-Net \cite{ge2020zero} (Sec.~\ref{exp:4.3}).
+CIR encourages a better disentanglement and convexity in their latent space to further improve their performance.